oaklandgit/pippy/README.md

 ### STEP 3: Configure networking on the Pi
 **Here's the part that I haven't found well documented elsewhere.**

 I had two problems at this point.
-1) The Pi would not cooperate with dynamic IP addresses and 2) The Pi could only handle one type of connection at a time, which means it couldn't access the Internet which connected to the iPad.
+1) The Pi would not cooperate with dynamic IP addresses and 2) The Pi could only handle one type of connection at a time, which means it couldn't access the Internet while simultaneously connected to the iPad.
 Sort of a a dealbreaker.

 The solution is to set up the Pi with a static IP address for the USB mode, and two interfaces: "usb0" for allowing the iPad to connect to it and "wlan0" for giving itself access to the Interwebs.